dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 Before rendering and playing with cool light effects we need a way to store our voxels.
 Let's aim for a fixed 64x64x64 grid.
 For what we aim at the end, this offers enough space for some decent test scenes and will not impact performance that much.

-The easiest way to store this, is a simple C style array of voxels.
+The easiest way to store this is a simple C-Style array of voxels.
 There are other methods out there, that are more complicated and have more performance but this is enough for now.
 ```cpp
 Voxel grid[GRID_SIZE * GRID_SIZE * GRID_SIZE]
 ```